ringlesoft/laravel-selectable/SECURITY.md

 ## Supported Versions

-The following versions of laravel process approval package are currently being supported with security updates.
+The following versions of laravel selectable package are currently being supported with security updates.

 | Version | Supported          |